aws-samples/aws-deeplens-coffee-leaderboard/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This library is licensed under the Apache 2.0 License and MIT-0.